calculix/cae/README.md

+# What's new

-# What's new in future v0.9.0
+What's new in future v0.9.0:

 - CalculiX 2.17.1.
 Linux version of CGX has 'cmap' command and [custom colormaps](https://github.com/calculix/cgx/releases/tag/v2.17.cmap): classic, viridis, inferno and turbo.
 - Switch colormaps from menu CGX.